 Meal Plan

 Meal plan, meal plan, meal plan!
 I can’t say it enough.
-If you haven’t yet, read this article, “Plant-Based Meal Planning Mistakes, and How to Avoid them,” that also included a download of 8 plant-based meal planning mistakes.
+If you haven’t yet, read this article, “Plant-Based Meal Planning Mistakes, and How to Avoid them,” which also included a download of 8 plant-based meal planning mistakes.
 Also, download this handy food diary / planner.

 Use the Goldilocks rule: